PBI-DataVizzle/pbi-datavizzle.github.io/_posts/2025-02-03-deneb-walkthrough-ep2.md

 <br>

 ## En Fin, Serafin
-This is the end of the article — but only the beginning of the series! 😋 Thank you for sticking with me and stay tuned for the next Deneb/Vega-Lite episode soon! 🧙‍♂️
+Thank you for staying to the end of the article… I hope you find it useful 😊.
+Join me on the next episode where things are going to get a lot more technical! 😏🧙‍♂️🪄

 <br>